‘The Meg’

 Rating: 54%

-Long and gently paced, the Berlinale prize-winning feature from Wang Xiaoshuai (Beijing Bicycle, Chongqing Blues) is an end-of-twentieth century, sweeping yet intimate family drama with China’s one-child policy providing the historical backdrop.
+Long and gently paced, the Berlinale prize-winning feature from Xiaoshuai Wang is a sweeping yet intimate end-of-twentieth century family drama with China’s one-child policy providing the historical backdrop.

-Tragedy strikes married couple Jingchun Wang (Jing cha ri ji, Shadow) and Mei Yong (Qing chun pei, The Assassin).
+Tragedy strikes married couple Jingchun Wang and Mei Yong.
 In their grief at the loss of a 10 year-old son, the couple move from place to place, unable to establish roots.
 Over the years, they lose contact with friends in the factory complex they once worked and lived.
-But one day, Xi Qi (Fu cheng mi shi, The Calming) visits, having tracked them down.
+But one day, Xi Qi visits, having tracked them down.
 She is part of the shared experience of the past.
 The couple know they must revisit and confront that past – even if only temporarily.

 A sensitive epic told with a fractured time narrative as past and present merge, unfolding and revealing, So Long My Son is a beautifully tempered, heartrending story quietly told.
 Performances are sublimely understated as the society in which the characters live undergoes immense change over the 30 year timespan.